Bryan Berard: Free agency

 As a free agent, Berard landed a two-year deal with the Columbus Blue Jackets.
 Columbus GM Doug MacLean felt that Berard's skillset was a perfect fit for his club, saying "Bryan brings a level of speed to our blue line that we've never had in the past," adding, "With a more wide-open game coming in the NHL, Bryan should really flourish and we're excited about what he adds to our hockey team."
 While Berard had overcome the limitations of his vision to become a solid offensive defensemen, his time in Columbus would be marred by troubles with his back.
 His first season with the Blue Jackets saw him post impressive numbers with 12 goals and 32 points in just 44 games but a back injury - and subsequent surgery - shut him down in March.
 In October, when he should have been gearing up for his second year with the club, he had another surgery to repair a herniated disc in his back and managed to play just eleven games with the Jackets.
 In late February, just before the trade deadline, the team waived Berard, ending his time in Columbus.

 Berard accepted an invitation to attend training camp for the 2007–08 season with the Islanders, and performed well enough to earn a one-year contract with them.
 In his first game back with his original NHL team, Berard scored the game-winning goal in a 2–1 Islander victory against another of his former teams, the Rangers.
 Berard managed just five goals and 22 points that season.

 European career and retirement

 Prior to the start of the 2008–09 NHL season, Berard was invited to training camp with the Philadelphia Flyers.
 He was not offered a contract despite tallying three assists in Philadelphia's camp.
 Berard signed on November 16, 2008, with Vityaz Chekhov of the Kontinental Hockey League (KHL).
 He scored 17 points in 25 games played.
 Berard retired after the 2008–09 season due to problems with his back.

 Post retirement

 Berard lives in Greenwich Village, Manhattan.
-He appeared in 2011 on the Battle of the Blades, a CBC Television program.
+He appeared in 2011 on season 3 of the Battle of the Blades, a CBC Television program.

 He was a victim along with many other NHL players of a scam run by financial advisor Phil Kenner.
-Kenner was eventually sentenced to 17 years in jail for the scam.
+Kenner was eventually sentenced to 17 years in prison for the scam.